 Unless you’re supplying them, not everyone will have the same device.
 Even if they do, there’s little chance they’ll all be completely compatible with each other.
 Try to strike a balance with apps or features that are readily available across multiple platforms.
 For instance, Google Voice has apps available for iOS and Android, but also can be accessed over any web browser.

-Try not to spend too much time on setup in-class.
-This can waste valuable time - especially for those who might already have or be familiar with what you’re wanting to use.
+Try not to spend too much time on setup in class.
+This can waste valuable time, especially for those who might already have or be familiar with what you’re wanting to use.
 Write up or point to already existing documentation on setting up the app or service for particular devices.
-This may not eliminate all problems, but is likely to lessen the time spent on getting to actual course content.
+This may not eliminate all problems but is likely to lessen the time spent on getting to actual course content.

 Whether it’s because the internet is down or a mobile device is broken, always have a non-technical backup plan.
-Technology is always improving but there are still times we need to be prepared to teach without it.
+Technology is always improving, but there are still times when we need to be prepared to teach without it.
 Ensure you don’t lose a class time by having a backup plan in your pocket just in case.

 When considering student motivation for mobile communication in class, try not to be too particular.
-For instance, with Twitter grading per tweet could become cumbersome to track for both you and the students.
+For instance, with Twitter, grading per tweet could become cumbersome to track for both you and the students.
 By the same token, don’t be too lenient either.
 Try to strike a balance that urges quality interaction at an acceptable rate.

 Opening up new lines of communications can be empowering for students—sometimes so much so they forget their responsibility to behave politely as a member of the academic institution.
 Be sure to include statements about their safety, privacy, and for all behaviors online.

 Specific advice on using Twitter in the classroom:

 - Extend the learning outside of the classroom through posting of course-related videos, news articles, and questions/comments